Skip to main content

 Understanding the content of the Highland and Island Emigration Society's passenger lists

 As with any historical record, the spelling of names and place names varies throughout the passenger lists and these have been indexed as they are written in the original source.
 We have tried to correlate places of residence with their respective parishes and counties for the date that the passenger lists were compiled.
 However, we cannot guarantee complete accuracy owing to the nature of the original handwriting and spelling.
-In the late ninteenth century, many parish and county boundaries were changed but those listed in the index were correct at the time the original source was compiled.
+In the late nineteenth century, many parish and county boundaries were changed but those listed in the index were correct at the time the original source was compiled.
 We have listed the main possibilities where there is some dispute over the correct parish and/or county.

 Tracing individual passengers